Supporting individuals, groups, and

 What is it?

-The Foundation for Appalachian Kentucky is excited to announce the launch of the Appalachian Kentucky Civic Experiment Grant Program, a new funding opportunity created to support neighbors, organizations, and community leaders who have ideas to strengthen civic life and address local challenges across Appalachian Kentucky.
+The Appalachian Kentucky Civic Experiment Grant Program is a funding opportunity created to support neighbors, organizations, and community leaders who have ideas to strengthen civic life and address local challenges across Appalachian Kentucky.
+This work was made possible through the support of the Trust for Civic Life, a sponsored project of Rockefeller Philanthropy Advisors.

 “This program is about empowering people closest to the challenges in their communities to test bold, creative ideas that strengthen civic engagement and promote opportunity across Appalachian Kentucky.
 We are especially excited to support projects that reflect our shared values of community, equity, integrity, resilience, and hope.”